Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 - Parachute animations with `AltPalette=yes` now remap to the parachuted unit owner's color.
 - Improve alternative factory selection when the primary factory is blocked.
 - Make `SOUND01.INI` load additively with `SOUND.INI`, reload sounds after loading side `MIX` files.
+- When revealing shroud via a unit, structure, or triggers, TS had a maximum allowed sight radius of 10.
+This meant units could not have a `Sight=` value above 10, and Reveal Around Waypoint trigger actions could not reveal in radius higher than 10 even if specified in `RevealTriggerRadius`.
+Vinifera now allows and handles revealing shroud in any desired range, with no limit.

 ## INI